Assessment coursework and examination

 Additional examination provision

-If you think you are entitled to any kind of examination support, including extra time or the use of a scribe or a PC, you should see a Disability Adviser to discuss the process and completion of the Additional Examination Provision or AEP form.
+If you think you are entitled to any kind of examination support, including extra time or the use of a scribe or a PC, you should see a Disability Adviser to discuss the process and completion of the Additional Examination Provision (AEP) form.

 Examinations will take place at a number of LJMU buildings including the Johnson Foundation Auditorium in the John Lennon Art and Design Building, Duckinfield Street, Liverpool L3 5RD and the Student Life Building, 10 Copperas Hill, Liverpool, L3 5AH as well as at the following external venues:

-Crypt Hall and the Pontifical Hall at the Liverpool Metropolitan Cathedral
+Crypt Hall and Pontifical Hall at the Liverpool Metropolitan Cathedral

-Access to both rooms is via the same entrance on Brownlow Hill, near to the John Lennon Art and Design Building.
+Access is via the entrance on Brownlow Hill, near to the John Lennon Art and Design Building.
 The entrance is via large wooden doors at the top of a set of stone steps on the opposite side of the road from the Victoria Building; a large red brick clock tower.
 The entrance is situated between the Science Innovation Centre and a row of shops which include a Tesco, Costa and Subway.
 There is a bus stop shelter outside the main door.
 The nearest place to park is the Liverpool City Council car park on Brownlow Hill/Mount Pleasant.
-The postcode for both the car park and the Concert Room and the Crypt and Pontifical Halls is L3 5RF.
+The postcode for both the car park and the Crypt Hall is L3 5RF.